 - There was an economic boom in this period that opened opportunities for farms, ranches and railroad construction for further development.
 Ranchers in the Great Plains amassed huge profits raising cattle.
 Due to the lack of rainfall, farmers in the Great Plains were innovative with some drilling wells to access water.
 In recent times, the area of the Great Plains is now usually referred to as the High Plains, whereas the original term is used to describe the arid region of North America.

 Alienation of the Natives from the Great Plains

-At first, the Native Indian allowed white settlers into the Great Plains without resistance.
-Soon after that the European settlers became entitled and wanted all the land in the Plains to themselves.
-The Natives maintained a spirited fight for their rights over the area in the Plains, but Congress passed a series of policies meant to exclude the Natives from the land and the federal government implemented them, leading to the lives and livelihood by the natives.
+- At first, the Native Americans allowed ‘white’ settlers into the Great Plains without resistance, but soon the European settlers wanted all the land in the Plains to themselves.
+The Natives maintained a spirited fight for their rights over the area in the Plains, but Congress passed a series of policies to exclude the Natives from the land, and the federal government implemented them, taking lives and livelihood from the natives.